 A: Throughout California, you have a choice of buying insurance from at least two but as many as six private insurance companies, depending on where you live.

 In San Diego County, Scripps accepts many health plans available directly through health insurance brokers and Covered California.
-Scripps Clinic and Scripps Coastal Medical Center doctors are in-network providers on the Health Net HMO CommunityCare, Blue Shield HMO Trio and Blue Shield PPO health insurance plans that Covered California offers.
+Scripps Clinic and Scripps Coastal Medical Center doctors are in-network providers on the Health Net HMO CommunityCare, Blue Shield HMO Trio, Blue Shield PPO and Molina health insurance plans that Covered California offers.
 Not all providers are in all networks.

 Health insurance plans are sold in four primary levels of coverage: Bronze, Silver, Gold and Platinum.
 Plans vary.
 You have the option to pay more for your monthly premium and less when you use care or pay less for your monthly premium and more when you use care.
-In addition to these metal-tiered plans, a minimum coverage plan is available to people younger than 30.
+In addition to these metal-tiered plans, a minimum coverage plan is available to people who qualify.

 A: Sliding-scale financial assistance is available if you cannot afford to pay the full cost of your premiums.
 Depending on your income and household size, you may qualify for government subsidies to help keep your out-of-pocket expenses down, including copayments, or tax credits to help reduce your monthly premiums if you cannot afford to pay for your full costs.

 Californians with limited incomes may be eligible for Medi-Cal.